David Viniker, the managing director of First Website Design, is a retired surgeon.

 I.T and Websites.

 David developed an interest in I.T. and specifically its applications for medical student and patient education in the early 1980s when he was writing his doctorate thesis.
-At his hospital in London, he was the lead consultant for the management group introducing the hospital Patient Administration System; the Consultant for the team determining the module for the operating theater and for the Essex and East of London for the introduction of a maternity module.
+At his hospital in London, he was the lead consultant for the management group introducing the hospital Patient Administration System; the Consultant for the team determining the preferred module for the operating theatre and for the Essex and East of London Hospitals for the introduction of a maternity module.